 Group memberships form part of our identities

-There are a few theories of why in-group bias happens, but one of the most prominent is known as social identity theory.
+There are a few theories of why in-group bias happens, but the most prominent is known as social identity theory, proposed by Tajfel and his colleagues.
 This approach is founded on a basic fact about people: we love to categorize things, including ourselves.
-Our conceptions of our own identities are based partially on the social categories we belong to.
+The way we conceptualize our identities depends on the social categories we belong to.
 These categories could involve pretty much any attribute—for example, gender, nationality, and political affiliation are all categories we place ourselves into.
-Not all of these categories are equally important, but they all contribute to the idea we have about who we are and what role we play in society.6 Categorization processes also compel us to sort people into one group or another.
+Not all of these categories are equally important, but they all contribute to our idea about who we are and our role in society.6 Categorization processes also compel us to sort people into one group or another.

-Another basic truth about people: we have a need to feel positive about ourselves, and we are frequently overly optimistic about how exceptional we are relevant to other people.
-These processes of self-enhancement guide our categorizations of ourselves and others and lead us to rely on stereotypes that demean the out-group and favor our in-group.
-In short, because our identities are so heavily reliant on the groups we belong to, a simple way to enhance our image of ourselves is by giving a shiny veneer of goodness to our in-group—and doing the opposite for our out-group.4
+Another basic truth about people: we have a need to feel positive about ourselves, and we are frequently overly optimistic about how we rank compared to others.
+Our desire for self-enhancement guides our categorizations to rely on stereotypes that favor our in-group and demean the out-group.
+In short, since our identities heavily rely on the groups we belong to, a simple way to enhance our image of ourselves is by giving a shiny veneer of goodness to our in-group—and doing the opposite for our out-group.4

 Research that supports social identity theory has found that low self-esteem is linked to negative attitudes about people belonging to out-groups.
 In one Polish study, participants completed several questionnaires, including one on self-esteem, one on collective narcissism, one on in-group satisfaction, and one on hostility towards out-groups.
-(Collective narcissism and in-group satisfaction both involve holding positive opinions of a group that one belongs to, but in collective narcissism, membership in that group is pivotal for a person’s self-concept; meanwhile, in-group satisfaction doesn’t necessarily mean that belonging to a group is so central to someone’s identity.)
+(Collective narcissism and in-group satisfaction both involve holding positive opinions about the group that one belongs to, while collective narcissism depends on it.
+Meanwhile, in-group satisfaction means that belonging to a group is not as central to someone’s identity.)

-The results showed that self-esteem was positively correlated within-group satisfaction, and negatively correlated with collective narcissism.
+The results showed that self-esteem was positively correlated with in-group satisfaction and negatively correlated with collective narcissism.
 Put another way, for people with low self-esteem, group membership was more likely to be a central fixture of their identity.
-Low self-esteem was also linked with out-group derogation.7 Taken together, these results suggest that people with low self-esteem feel a more urgent need to elevate their own group about others because a larger slice of their identity depends on their belief that their group is better.
+Low self-esteem was also linked with out-group derogation.7 Taken together, these results suggest that people with low self-esteem feel a more urgent need to elevate their own group above others because a larger slice of their identity depends on their belief that their group is better.

 We expect reciprocity from others